dmitrybaltin/FunctionalBT/README.md

    No expensive features are used (e.g., garbage collection, hash tables, closures, etc.).

 5. **Minimal and highly readable code**
-   The simplest version of the library, containing only classic nodes, is just a single .cs file with 160 lines, including comments.
+   The simplest version of the library, containing only classic nodes, is just a single .cs file with several tens lines (excluding comments).

 ## Usage Example